frankhefeng/aws-cdk-fargate-cicd/README.md

 6. In source code, git `develop` branch,  switch to `app/src` folder, and run `make` to compile Go source code to binary.
 Then switch to `app` folder, prepare to build Docker image and push to ECR.
 This is only necessary for first deployment of CodePipeline.
 7. In AWS console, Go to ECR service, and find new created `dev-example-app` repository, then click `View push commands` button, execute all commands under folder `app`.
 8. Go to `infra/pipeline` folder, run `npm run build` to compile the scripts, then run `cdk deploy PipelineStackDev`.
 This will create CI/CD pipeline for develop environment.
 9. In source code, switch to git `master` branch, repeat steps 5~8, but replace all `dev` to `prod` to create CI/CD pipeline for production  environment.
-There is an extra manual approval stage in production pipeline, p
+There is an extra manual approval stage in production pipeline.

 ## Workflow
 1. Develop features under git `develop` branch.
 Create necessary AWS resources such as DynamoDB, RDS, in `app-resource.ts`, push code to CodeCommit, then CodePipeline will deploy latest source code automatically.